The Impact of Mobility on Gossip Algorithms: Network model and preliminaries

 Suppose we have a collection of $n$ agents $\mc{A}$.
 At the first timeslot, each agent $i$ starts at some initial location with a scalar $x_i(0)$.
 We will denote the vector of their initial values by $\mbf{x}(0)$.
 The objective of our algorithm is for every agent to estimate the average

 In order to accomplish this goal, the agents pass messages between each other to communicate their estimates.
-We assume that this communication always succeeds\footnote{Note however that gossip algorithms remain robust to communication and agent failures.}.
-We also assume that the messages involve real numbers; the effects of message quantization in gossip and consensus algorithms is an active area of research \cite{Nedic07,Aysal07}.
+We assume that this communication always succeeds.
+We also assume that the messages involve real numbers; the effects of message quantization in gossip and consensus algorithms is an active area of research \cite{KashyapBS:07quant,Nedic07,Aysal07,NedicOOT:09dist,CarliBZ:10dynamic,CarliFFZ:10quantgossip,KarM:10quant,LavaeiM:11gossip,ZhuM:11time}.